Rush Limbaugh on EIB Network, and we're having more fun than a human being should be allowed to have.

 They will continue to use those talking points.

-I have a couple sound bites here.
+I have a couple soundbites here.

-And he said, from your perspective, what General Petraeus says in September of the surge is uh is an irrelevant act on your part.
+He had the speaker on there, and he said, from your perspective, what General Petraeus says in September of the surge is an irrelevant act on your part.

-The purpose of the surge was to create a secure environment in which a political progress could be made.
+The purpose of the surge was to create a secure environment in which political progress could be made.

 That has not happened.